 3. I can’t discard photos!!

 Too many framed photos is redundant and frankly, most of your guests are not interested in seeing them especially after the first time.
 Even people living in your house don’t notice them after awhile.
-De-frame them and put them out in a nice album.
+Take them out of frames and put them out in a nice album or display multiple photos in a digital picture frame, which allows you to cycle through a collection of photos at specified time intervals.
 They are easier to clean and won’t fade.
-Leave out only the ones you truly love and have the most meaning.
+For photos you would like to keep out at all times, leave out only the ones you truly love and have the most meaning.
 Be discriminating!

 4. What about small figurines, knick-knacks and miniatures?

 These are notorious place fillers that add little/no decorative value but do add a lot of added cleaning maintenance.
 Don’t leave them scattered about.
 If you really want to keep them put them together in a one unit – like a glass enclosed case or doll house..
 You can find a lot of knick-knacks at garage sales – REAL CHEAP.
 Nobody seems to want them – and guaranteed your kids won’t unless they can sell them.

 5. Is the object just worn or junky looking?